The basic features of the interface are explained below.

 On the instrument settings window (2) you can modify the settings of the currently selected instrument:

-The Sample View allows you to design the sample via a drag-and-drop interface.
-It consists of five main parts
+The Sample View allows you to design the sample via a graphical interface.
+For simplicity, one can start with a predefined sample from the Examples menu.

-The sample canvas can have any number of multilayers.
-If this is the case, during the configuration of the simulation the user will have to choose which multilayer to simulate.
-The multilayer is considered as valid for the simulation, if it contains at least one layer.
+In the same way, the user can create an arbitrary number of samples, each with an arbitrary number of layers.
+If this is the case, during the configuration of the simulation the user will have to choose which sample for the simulation.
+The sample is considered as valid for the simulation, if it contains at least one layer.

 The names of the defined instruments and samples are displayed in the Data Selection box (1).
 There, the user can select a combination for running a simulation.